miclomba/miclomba/README.md

 azulejo-* projects are distributed under the MIT license.

 ## Design
 I try to bring a good sense of design and craftsmanship to everything I do.
-With that said, you can find some of my creative work at [Instragram](https://www.instagram.com/miklumba/).
+With that said, you can find some of my creative work at my [Instragram](https://www.instagram.com/miklumba/).

 <img src="./art.png" alt="art.png" width="200">